MTG/DCASE-models/README.md

 ```
 conda install cudatoolkit cudnn
 ```
 DCASE-models uses [SoX](http://sox.sourceforge.net/) for functions related to the datasets.
-You can install it in your conda environemnt by:
+You can install it in your conda environment by:
 ```
 conda install -c conda-forge sox
 ```